 - Safety Gear: Gloves, safety glasses, and knee pads are recommended for protection during a thorough inspection.

-DIY Deck Inspection Checklist
+Homeowner's DIY Deck Safety Inspection Checklist

 1. Inspect the Deck Surface